jpetazzo/jpetazzo.github.io/_posts/2013-11-17-flynn-docker-paas.markdown

 host, you do it -- and the result is a higher interdependency of the components.

-From a user point of view, another key difference is that Flynn applications seem to be stateless, and have to rely on database service appliances to persist state; while dotCloud offers stateful containers.
-Don't get me wrong: this is not a weakness of Flynn.
+From a user point of view, another key difference is the way to persist state.
+If you have used Heroku, you know that you cannot persist anything without relying on a 3rd party service (like S3, or, most frequently, the PostgreSQL add-on).
+And if you have used dotCloud, you know that conversely, each scaled instance of a service has its own local storage that you can retain across successive deployments.
+Flynn implements both, at different levels.
+Containers implementing service appliances can have persistent storage (that doesn't get removed when the container is terminated, and can be re-used by other containers), but apps on top of Layer 1 will initially be stateless.

 When building and operating the dotCloud platform at scale, we learned (the hard way) that stateful containers are much more complex to get right.
 When a container is stateless, you can